Home » Symptoms » Dog Symptoms A-Z » Hemothorax and/or Hemoperitoneum

 Basics and possible causes

-Hemothorax or hemoperitoneum usually results from internal Bleeding.
-This Bleeding can be caused by various factors, including traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. such as car accidents or fall injuries that lead to ruptures in blood vessels.
+Blood accumulations in the chest or abdominal cavity are usually caused by internal Bleeding.
+This Bleeding can be caused by various factors, including traumas such as car accidents or fall injuries that lead to tears in blood vessels.

-Another common cause is Tumors, especially hemangiosarcomas, which tend to bleed heavily when they ruptureA rupture is a tear or break in an organ or tissue.
-It can be caused by trauma, illness, or overextension, and often requires medical intervention..
-These Tumors often develop in the spleen or liver, but can also occur in other organs.
+Another common cause is Tumors, especially hemangiosarcomas, which tend to bleed heavily when they rupture.
+These Tumors often develop in the spleen or liver, but they can also occur in other organs.

 Typical accompanying symptoms